biaProjects/java-course-udemy/README.md

   - `b - Constructor-this-overloading-encapsulation`
     - `a - Constructors`
-      Use the stock project to explain the use of constructors and the word _`this`_.
+      Third version of the stock project explaining the use of constructors and the word _`this`_.

     - `b - Overloading`
-      Explanation and example about overloading.
+      Fourth version of the stock project to explain overloading.

     - `c - Extra_notes.md`

     - `d - Encapsulation` -> (_Encapsulamento_)
-      Explanation about encapsulation and access modifiers.
+      Fifth version of stock project including encapsulation and access modifiers.

-- `2° OOP - stock`
-  Project with five versions, each one adding new concepts:
-  - Version 1: Initial structure with a `Product` class and basic operations.
-  - Version 2: Inclusion of the `toString()` method for product information.
-  - Version 3: Addition of a custom constructor.
-  - Version 4: Overloading, allowing both default and custom constructors.
-  - Version 5: Inclusion of encapsulation using `get` and `set` methods.

 - `exercicio1_aluno_aprovado` _(student_approved)_
   Simple program to calculate a student's average grade based on three scores and verify if the student is approved.